 You will also be encouraged to choose a birth control method.
 We can provide you with information, counseling, and a prescription, and we will explain how to use the method you choose.
 Long-term birth control methods, such as IUDs or Nexplanon, are available on the day of your abortion appointment.

-Our professional counseling staff also offers post-abortion counseling free of charge at any time in the future.
+Our counseling staff also offers post-abortion counseling free of charge at any time in the future.
 Many women may not want or need this, but patients confirm that having this support available is important to them.

 Boulder Valley Women’s Health Center is a certified member of the National Abortion Federation (NAF), and meets its standards of care.
 A licensed, experienced, specially-trained physician performs the abortions.
 Nurse practitioners perform the follow-up exams.